antirez/disque-module/README.md

 FAQ
 ===

-Is Disque part of Redis?
+Is Disque as module part of Redis?
 ---

-No, it is a standalone project, however a big part of the Redis networking source code, nodes message bus, libraries, and the client protocol, were reused in this new project.
-In theory it was possible to extract the common code and release it as a framework to write distributed systems in C. However this is not a perfect solution as well, since the projects are expected to diverge more and more in the future, and to rely on a common fundation was hard.
-Moreover the initial effort to turn Redis into two different layers: an abstract server, networking stack and cluster bus, and the actual Redis implementation, was a huge effort, ways bigger than writing Disque itself.

-However while it is a separated project, conceptually Disque is related to Redis, since it tries to solve a Redis use case in a vertical, ad-hoc way.
+No, while it was *conceptually* part of the Redis 6 release, it is a separated project, handled directly and only by Salvatore Sanfilippo, and under a different license.

 Who created Disque?
 ---